 Buy clothing, don’t rent.

-Therefore if you ever wish to indulge in a skiing getaway again, which few can resist, you will require the same clothing.
+If you ever wish to indulge in a skiing getaway again, which few can resist, you will require the same clothing.
 Eventually, hiring everything that is needed for the slopes; gloves, goggles, sunglasses, a jacket, long-johns and the list goes on; will become more expensive than buying your very own ski-specific clothing.

 This can be a substantial expense, however, in the long-term, will save you money.
 Additionally, no one can be blamed for being somewhat tentative when wearing clothing that hundreds have worn before you.
-This is not a case of borrowing a friend’s dress for the evening, there have been hundreds of strangers, sweating it-out on the slopes in your rented ski pants (salopettes).
+This is not a case of borrowing a friend’s dress for the evening, there have been hundreds of strangers, sweating it out on the slopes in your rented ski pants (salopettes).

 Do you really want to spend up to 8 hours a day in clothing that has been covered in the sweat and filth of someone you will never know?

 Furthermore, the aesthetics of rented equipment greatly lack the style and confidence-boosting ability that clothing you have bought for yourself will provide.
-So don’t rent your ski clothing, regardless of your ability, buy with us, for the best deals!

 Buy your own skis and guarantee your enjoyment.